-differences are primarily a function of the mean potential density of the waters formed in each region (Figure S1).
-The relationship between density and ocean properties determined from BGC Argo observations is well represented by BSOSE for all parameters except surface pCO_2 (Figure

-3, light dashed lines).
+Figures 3a and 3b).
+The relationship between potential density and each water property is nearly identical between the Pacific and Indian formation regions, indicating that the preformed property differences are primarily a function of the mean potential density of the waters formed in each region (Figure S1).
+The relationship between density and ocean properties determined from biogeochemical Argo observations show a generally good agreement with BSOSE for all parameters except surface pCO_2 (Figure 3, light dashed lines).
 Southern Ocean pCO_2 and the resulting air-sea flux is particularly hard for models to capture due to the non-linear relationship between pCO_2 and SST, DIC, and total alkalinity (Mongwe et al. 2018).